Selenite-Player/Selenite/readme.md

 ### To Do List

-You can find a roadmap for this project [here](https://github.com/orgs/Selenite-Player/projects/1).
+You can find the project board with known issues and planned features for the app [here](https://github.com/orgs/Selenite-Player/projects/2).

 ### Contributing